Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.rst

 Navigating Content by Design Process
 =====================================

-Xilinx documentation is organized around a set of standard design processes to help you find relevant content for your current development task.
+AMD documentation is organized around a set of standard design processes to help you find relevant content for your current development task.
 This document covers the following design processes:

 * **System and Solution Planning**: Identifying the components, performance, I/O, and data transfer requirements at a system level.
 Includes application mapping for the solution to PS, PL, and AI Engine.